Commodity stocks, Kingfisher boost UK's FTSE 100 | Business

 - United Kingdom

-UK's top share index gained on Monday as higher commodity prices boosted shares of mining and oil majors, while home improvement retailer Kingfisher jumped after upbeat results.
-The blue-chip FTSE 100 index rose 0.8% by 0708 GMT, while the domestically oriented FTSE 250 index advanced 0.9%.
+UK's top share index gained on Monday as higher commodity prices boosted shares of mining and oil majors, while home improvement retailer Kingfisher rose after posting upbeat quarterly results.
+The blue-chip FTSE 100 rose 0.7% and the domestically oriented FTSE 250 advanced 1%, after a volatile week that saw both the indexes mark losses.

-Overall, European markets and U.S. futures gained momentum even as Asian stocks weakened on concerns about China's COVID-19 situation and rising inflation.
-Kingfisher rose 2.7% after it reported first-quarter sales significantly ahead of its pre-pandemic performance and maintained its full-year guidance.
+Mining and oil & gas sectors rose 1.7% each, boosted by higher commodity prices, amid plans to end COVID-19 lockdowns in top metals consumer China and as the U.S. dollar retreated.
+Adding to the upbeat mood, U.S. President Joe Biden said he was weighing cutting tariffs on Chinese goods.

+"It's a bit of a relief rally.
+The dollar weakening is helping sectors such as resources and oil & gas," said Keith Temperton, sales trader at Forte Securities.
+"We've got a fairly hectic economic diary towards the middle and the end of the week.
+It wouldn't surprise me if this market faded off quickly."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)